Misha-Solt/Misha-Solt/README.md

 👋 Hello, Tech Enthusiasts!
-I'm Mikhail Usoltsev - @Misha-Solt here on GitHub!
+I'm Michael Solt - @Misha-Solt here on GitHub!

 🚀 Exploring Boundlessly: My interests span across all corners of technology.
 Whether it's coding, AI, IoT, or beyond, I'm on a quest to discover and learn.
 🤝 Engage with Me: I love collaboration and connection.
 Have an idea?
 Let's brainstorm together!